-From a Snowbirds’ perspective, Vacation and Retirement involves getting out to see the sites, enjoying the sunshine, and the desire to live a healthier active life style.
-Unfortunately, walking and bicycling.
+From a Snowbirds’ perspective, Vacation and Retirement involves getting out to see the sites.
+Enjoying the sunshine, and the desire to live a healthier active life style has spurred participation in walking and bicycling.

 What should you do if struck by a car?

-- Seek medical attention;
+Seek medical attention;

-- Inform your family doctor of the accident and your injury;
+Inform your family doctor of the accident and your injury;

-- Obtain the driver’s licence and insurance particulars;
+Obtain the driver’s licence and insurance particulars;

-- Notify your own car insurer about the accident and claim your accident benefits,
+Notify your own car insurer about the accident and claim your accident benefits,

-- Give us a call.
+Give us a call.

-Regardless of fault nearly everyone injured in a motor vehicle accident is entitled to some form of “Accident Benefits” from their own car insurer.
-If you have no car insurance, you may be entitled to access the insurance of the car that struck you or even a family members car policy.
+No matter who is at fault, nearly everyone injured in a motor vehicle accident is entitled to some form of “Statutory Accident Benefits” or “Personal Insurance Protection” benefits from their own car insurer.
+If you don’t have your own insurance policy, you may have access to insurance from the car that struck you or a family members car policy.

-Accident Benefits are very Important.
+Accident Benefits are very Important for Pedestrians and Bicyclists

 Accident Benefits, sometimes referred to as Personal Insurance Protection can immediately assist you and your family with medical and therapy costs.
 In serious cases, it can help pay for the care of a loved one at home or in the hospital.

 Cross Border Accidents are exceptionally complicated.
-After a serious accident, you will need a lawyer in the state you or your family was injured in, and possibly where you purchased your private insurance coverages.
+After a serious accident, you very well may need a lawyer in the state where you and/or your family was injured, and where you normally reside.